Asiakastieto Group Oyj: Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Asiakastieto Group Plc's shares

 Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Asiakastieto Group Plc's shares

-Asiakastieto Group Plc ("Asiakastieto") has on 29 June 2018 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the holding of Skandinaviska Enskilda Banken AB has exceeded the threshold of 10 percent as a result of the completion of the combination of Asiakastieto and UC AB ("UC") announced today.
+Asiakastieto Group Plc ("Asiakastieto") has on 29 June 2018 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the holding of Swedbank AB (publ) has exceeded the threshold of 5 percent as a result of the completion of the combination of Asiakastieto and UC AB ("UC") announced today.

 Pursuant to the terms of the combination, Asiakastieto acquired UC for a consideration consisting of EUR 98.8 million in cash and 8,828,343 newly issued shares in Asiakastieto.
-According to the notification, the holding of Skandinaviska Enskilda Banken AB in Asiakastieto is 2,443,280 shares corresponding to approximately 10.20 percent of Asiakastieto's entire share stock.
+According to the notification, the holding of Swedbank AB (publ) in Asiakastieto is 1,765,668 shares corresponding to approximately 7.37 percent of Asiakastieto's entire share stock.

 Asiakastieto has one share series, each share entitling to one vote.
 As a result of the registration of the newly issued shares, the total number of Asiakastieto's shares increased to 23,953,964 shares.